Sandra-Gutierrez/Sandra-Gutierrez/README.md

 After years of working on the educational sector, I decided to take a 180º turn and focus on web development.
 With passion and dedication I taught myself the basics of HTML and CSS, and began to collaborate as a layout designer on small projects.
 I wanted to improve my skills so I decided to study the #Adalab Web Programming Bootcamp.
 After my time at Adalab, I feel ready for new challenges.

-> - ✨ Looking for new professional challenges.
+> - ✨ Working at #GreeMko as a Full Stack Developer.
 > - :purple_heart: #Adalaber - Promo Olguin.
 > - ➕ Background: Pedagogía, E-Learning and Atención Temprana.
 > - :seedling: Always growing!